Quick Facts about GEOG 497B

 In addition, you will work in teams to tackle a case study during the latter half of the course.
-First, with instructor assistance, teams will identify a problem to solve, after which they will present their initial thoughts in a mid-term presentation (no more than 5 minutes with 4-5 slides) using Adobe Connect.
+First, with instructor assistance, teams will identify a problem to solve, after which they will present their initial thoughts in a mid-term presentation (no more than 5 minutes with 4-5 slides) using Zoom.
 The project will culminate with the submission of a team final paper (executive summary, data, and methodology).
 The final paper is intended to be brief, with students focusing on what methodologies and data they would hypothetically use to solve the problem.
 Students will have an opportunity for self-reflection on what they learned in the process and will complete a peer review on the project as well.
 (In special cases, students will have the opportunity to work independently on the term project, with instructor approval.)

 While we have provided an outline of the course, with specific readings and content to cover, the course may vary from term to term, depending upon the experiences and interests of that term's cohort.